Denturism

 External Recognition

-The College of Denturists of Ontario approved the submission by Georgian for approval of its Denturism Program on November 2, 2017.
-The graduate of this program must successfully complete the clinical examination set by the College of Denturists of Ontario to be eligible for registration and practice in the province of Ontario.
+The graduates of this program must successfully complete the clinical examination set by the College of Denturists of Ontario to be eligible for registration and practice in the province of Ontario.
 Registration with the College of Denturists of Ontario is a legal requirement to practice and is subject to the regulations and restrictions established by this governing body.

 Program Progression